radamanthiss/code-promotions/readme.md

 ## Official Documentation

 Documentation for the framework can be found on the [Lumen website](http://lumen.laravel.com/docs).

-## Security Vulnerabilities

-If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

-## License

 The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ## Instalacion y configuracion XAMPP